Simulating Open Quantum Systems Using Hamiltonian Simulations: Preliminaries

-Here $H\in \mathbb{C}^{d\times d}$ is the system Hamiltonian, and $V_j\in \mathbb{C}^{d\times d}$ are known as the jump operators that come from the interactions with the environment.
-The GKLS theorem~\cite{Gks_2008,cmp/1103899849} states that if $\mathcal{L}$ is a Lindbladian with the form given in \eqref{eq:lindblad}, then $\exp(\mathcal{L}t)$ is a quantum channel, which means it is a completely positive trace-preserving (CPTP) map that transforms one density operator into another.
-It is also contractive under the trace distance~\cite{Ruskai_1994}: For any two density operators $\rho_1,\rho_2$, and any $t>0$, it holds that
+The Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) theorem~\cite{lindblad1976generators,gorini1976completely} states that if $\mathcal{L}$ is a Lindbladian with the form given in \eqref{eq:lindblad}, then $\exp(\mathcal{L}t)$ is a quantum channel, which means that it is a CPTP map that transforms one density operator into another.
+As a quantum channel, it is contractive under the trace distance~\cite[Theorem 9.2]{NielsenChuang2000}: for any two density operators $\rho_1$ and $\rho_2$, and any $t>0$, it holds that

 To approximate the dynamics up to a given time $T$, one can divide the time interval into $N$ steps, $N \in \mathbb{N}$, with step size $\dt=T/N$.
 Thus it suffices to construct an approximation, here denoted by $\mathcal{M}_{\dt}\rho$, for a small step, e.g.,